AssassinUKG/dashman/README.md

-# Dashman - Homelab Dashboard
+# Dashman - Professional Homelab Dashboard

-A modern, highly customizable dashboard for homelab services inspired by Dashy, built with React, TypeScript, and Vite.
-Features a powerful built-in editor with real-time editing capabilities, advanced customization options, and production-ready Docker deployment.
+A next-generation homelab dashboard that takes service management to the next level.
+Built from the ground up with React 18, TypeScript, and modern web technologies, Dashman delivers the ultimate dashboard experience with real-time editing, advanced health monitoring, and enterprise-grade features in a sleek, customizable interface.

 ## Screenshot